 - Medication is only administered to pupils when the parental consent form has been completed. - The parental consent form states "the member of staff administering or supervising the medication does not claim to be any form of medical practitioner". - Medicine will be administered by Mrs Tilly, Mr Smith, Mrs Spoor and Mrs Bishop and appropriate records kept.
-With the exception of school trips, where the designated first aider is responsible for the administration of medication where a parental consent form has been completed. - Only medication prescribed by a doctor will be accepted which includes directions of use and dosage attached to the medication or packaging housing the medication. - Medicines are kept in a locked cupboard in the school office or if appropriate in the staffroom fridge [in a clearly labelled box].
-With the exception of Asthma pumps which are kept in an unlocked cupboard in all classrooms, out of reach of children, to enable quick access in case of an emergency - See also Supporting pupil with Diabetes Risk assessment
+With the exception of school trips, where the designated first aider is responsible for the administration of medication where a parental consent form has been completed. - Only medication prescribed by a doctor will be accepted which includes directions of use and dosage attached to the medication or packaging housing the medication as well as the child's name. - Medicines are kept in a locked cupboard in the school office or if appropriate in a clearly labelled box in the staffroom fridge.
+With the exception of Asthma pumps and Epipens which are kept in a labelled unlocked cupboard in all classrooms, out of reach of children, to enable quick access in case of an emergency. - See also Supporting pupil with Diabetes Risk assessment